ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Abstract

 \section{Abstract}

 Search agents powered by Large Language Models (LLMs) have demonstrated significant potential in tackling knowledge-intensive tasks.
 Reinforcement learning (RL) has emerged as a powerful paradigm for training these agents to perform complex, multi-step reasoning.
 However, prior RL-based methods often rely on sparse or rule-based rewards, which can lead agents to commit to suboptimal or erroneous reasoning paths without the ability to recover.
-To address these limitations, we propose \textbf{ReSeek}, a novel self-correcting framework for training search agents.
-Our framework introduces a self-correction mechanism that empowers the agent to dynamically identify and recover from erroneous search paths during an episode.
+To address these limitations, we propose \textbf{ReSeek}, a self-correcting framework enabling search agents to recover from erroneous search paths during an episode.
 By invoking a special \textbf{JUDGE} action, the agent can judge the information and re-plan its search strategy.
-To guide this process, we design a dense, instructive process reward function, which decomposes into a correctness reward for retrieving factual information and a utility reward for finding information genuinely useful for the query.
-Furthermore, to mitigate the risk of data contamination in existing datasets, we introduce \textbf{FictionalHot}, a new and challenging benchmark with recently curated questions requiring complex reasoning.
-Being intuitively reasonable and practically simple, extensive experiments show that agents trained with ReSeek significantly outperform SOTA baselines in task success rate and path faithfulness.
+To guide this process, we design a dense, instructive process reward function, which combines an answer correctness reward for task completion with a self-correction reward that trains the agent to judge the utility of retrieved information.
+Additionally, to mitigate the risk of data contamination in existing datasets, we introduce \textbf{FictionalHot}, a contamination-resistant benchmark requiring complex reasoning.
+Experiments show ReSeek significantly outperforms SOTA baselines in task success and path faithfulness.
+Our code and dataset are available at \url{https://github.com/TencentBAC/ReSeek}.